In this Q&A, our expert dietitian, Kaye Dennison (NZRD) shares insights around energy and tips for how older people can get more of it.

-Energy is not a nutrient but a fuel source found in macronutrients carbohydrates, proteins and fats which the body is able to break down.
-Alcohol is also a source of energy.
+Energy is not a nutrient but is a fuel source found in macronutrients such as carbohydrates, proteins and fats which the body is able to break down.

 These macronutrients provide different amounts of energy for each gram that is broken down in the body:

 |Macronutrient||Energy per gram ( kJ/g) or Energy per ml (kJ/ml)|

 |Fats and Oils||37 kJ/g|

 Energy is required to support bodily functions and preserve protein stores.
 If there is insufficient energy, the body will automatically use muscle (protein stores) to provide the energy it needs for normal functioning.
 This muscle wasting can affect the older person’s balance and increase the risk of falls.

 Calculation of an individual’s energy requirements involves a calculation of their basal metabolic rate (using their gender, age, weight and height) and multiplying this by their physical activity levels (PAL).